eblohm/recipe-finder/README.md

 ### Todo

-1. Add the search functionality
-2. Make the errors more descriptive
+1. Make the errors more descriptive
-3. Make it look _goooood_
+2. Make it look _goooood_

 #### Future Updates